PoloYaoman/dht22_pwm_fan/README.md

 # DHT22 4-pin Fan Controller for Raspberry Pi Pico

 This project demonstrates how to use a DHT22 temperature and humidity sensor to control a fan via PWM on a Raspberry Pi Pico.
-The fan speed is adjusted based on the temperature readings from the DHT22 sensor.
+The fan speed is adjusted based on the temperature readings from the DHT22 sensor or via manual control over tcp connection.

 The threshold on activating the fan can be adjusted in `TEMP_THRESHOLD`.
 Max speed can be adjusted with `MAX_FAN_SPEED` in percents of max speed (typically 1900 rpm).